qftgtr/redux-config/README.md

 <!--[![NPM](https://nodei.co/npm/redux-config.png?downloads=true)](https://nodei.co/npm/redux-config/)-->

 [Redux](http://redux.js.org/) is a very popular state management library for [React](https://facebook.github.io/react/) and [React Native](http://facebook.github.io/react-native/).
 I personally very appreciate its simplistic design.
 But in contrast to that, setting up Redux for a new project (especially for the first time) is not very straightforward, and adding new actions/reducers does take some time on duplicated codes.
-I feel there should be a better way to set up Redux and take the full advantage of its simplicity, and this is the reason I made this library so that I could configure Redux in just a few lines of code.
+I feel there should be a better way to set up Redux and take the full advantage of its simplicity.
+This is the reason I made this library so that configure Redux could be done in just a few lines of code.

 This is a very early release now, so if you have any questions/suggestions, or find any bugs, please [submit an issue](https://github.com/qftgtr/redux-config/issues/new).
 Thanks!